 AT THE PARK OR IN THE GARDEN

-- Plant fruit and vegetables or visit a greenhouse, nursery or farm so your child can experience where their food comes from.
+- Plant fruits and vegetables or visit a greenhouse, nursery or farm so your child can see where their food comes from.

 - Pull up a plant and examine the roots.

 - Dig in the garden or in the sand.

 - It is often helpful to connect your emotions to what you are describing.
 For instance, the colour blue is 'cool' (as opposed to warm) and the colour red is 'warm'.
 'This leaf has turned so red in this autumn season that it feels warm in your hand doesn't it?
 The sun has given it warmth.